 The Cherokee has been with us in several forms since 1994.
 The post-2014 model is based on a Fiat platform and is available with and without low-range gearing, so is also listed in our soft-roader section.

-The KL model, which follows the XJ, KJ and KK Cherokee models, comes with a choice of 4WD systems with one- or two-speed power transfer units: Jeep Active Drive I, Jeep Active Drive II and Jeep Active Drive Lock.
+The KL model, which followed the XJ, KJ and KK Cherokee models, came with a choice of 4WD systems with one- or two-speed power transfer units: Jeep Active Drive I, Jeep Active Drive II and Jeep Active Drive Lock.

-All feature rear-axle disconnect, which activates when 4WD capability is not required and improves fuel efficiency.
+All featured rear-axle disconnect, which activated when 4WD capability is not required and improves fuel efficiency.

-KL Cherokee comes standard with a nine-speed automatic transmission, in which the top four ratios are all overdrive gears.
+KL Cherokee came standard with a nine-speed automatic transmission, in which the top four ratios were all overdrive gears.

-Two versions with low-range gearing - Limited and Trailhawk - are available.
+Two versions with low-range gearing – Limited and Trailhawk – were available.

-The petrol Trailhawk is powered by Jeep's 3.2-litre V6 Pentastar petrol engine, with 200kW and 316Nm of torque and a claimed 20-percent improvement in fuel economy over its predecessor.
+The petrol Trailhawk was powered by Jeep’s 3.2-litre V6 Pentastar petrol engine, with 200kW and 316Nm of torque and a claimed 20-percent improvement in fuel economy over its predecessor.

 A Fiat-Chrysler-owned VM 2.0-litre turbo-diesel engine was the Limited powerplant.
 It delivered 125kW and 350Nm and was equipped with stop/start technology that helped keep fuel consumption to a claimed 5.8 litres per 100 kilometres.

-Standard safety features include seven airbags (front seats multistage air bags, side bags, window bags, driver side knee air bag), ESC (Electronic Stability Control) with ERM (roll-over mitigation) and ABS (anti-lock brake system) with both on-road and off-road calibration.
+Standard safety features included seven airbags (front seats multistage air bags, side bags, window bags, driver side knee air bag), ESC (Electronic Stability Control) with ERM (roll-over mitigation) and ABS (anti-lock brake system) with both on-road and off-road calibration.

-Jeep’s Selec-Terrain system is fitted to the Cherokee, with up to five modes to provide optimal traction for specific conditions: Auto, Snow, Sand/Mud, Sport and Rock.
+Jeep’s Selec-Terrain system was fitted to the Cherokee, with up to five modes to provide optimal traction for specific conditions: Auto, Snow, Sand/Mud, Sport and Rock.

-Speed-sensitive electronic power steering also automatically adjusts for limited effort during parking or increased steering effort on the open road.
+Speed-sensitive electric power steering automatically adjusted for limited effort during parking or increased steering effort on the open road.